linebender/rfcs/rfcs/0007-pass-spec.md

 - Exact pointer capture behavior.
 - Exact focus behavior.
 - Detailed description of the UPDATE passes.
-- Static limit on number of reruns.
+- Static limit on the number of reruns.
 - The total list of context methods.

-We will likely figure them out during implementation and document them in real time.
+We will likely figure them out during implementation and document them in real-time.

 ## Future possibilities